indocomsoft/fluminus_cli/README.md

 Note that the first time running the mix task might be a bit slow because the code has to be compiled first.

+## Hacking Guide
+To add a new feature for `--download-to`, simply implement your feature as a new module in `lib/fluminus_cli/work/`, implementing `@behaviour FluminusCLI.Work`.
+It will be automatically picked up by `FluminusCLI`, both in argument parsing, processing and help page.